prasadKodeInCloud/iron-router-data-issue/README.md

 1. Run the meteor project with the source in default master branch.
 2. Click on items link or content page link.
-3. Observe that random number in header template is changed.
+3. Observe that random number in header template is getting changed.

 ## Without-Data Branch